Frequently Asked Questions

 Is GraphQL practical for small projects with limited resources?

-GraphQL can be practical for small projects, especially when you want to iterate quickly and develop scalable solutions.
-It allows you to fetch only the data you need for each client, improving developer experience and future-proofing your project.
-However, setting up and maintaining a GraphQL API may require more initial effort than a traditional REST API.
-Tools like Hygraph can help by abstracting away much of the complexity, offering a fully functional GraphQL API and intuitive dashboard.
-See this section for more details.
+Yes, GraphQL can be practical for small projects, especially when you want to iterate quickly and experiment with scalable solutions.
+It allows you to fetch only the data needed for each client-side view, improving developer experience and project flexibility.
+However, setting up GraphQL may require more initial effort than REST, but platforms like Hygraph abstract away much of the complexity.
+Read more.

 Is GraphQL scalable enough for enterprise-level projects?